jurmy24/utter-react-native/README.md

 - Style: A code that is related to styling
 - Test: Adding new test or making changes to existing test
 - Misc: Anything that in no way fits into the other categories

-## Using a virtual environment

-When using this repo, it is recommended to use a virtual environment and to import the packages from `requirements.txt` to run the code necessary in the relevant folder.

-### For mac/linux

-- Clone this repository
-- `cd` to the _tech-testing_ folder
-- Create a .venv folder using `python3 -m venv .venv`
-- Activate the .venv using `source .venv/bin/activate`
-- `cd` into the folder of interest within _tech-testing_
-- In order to run the files in that folder, import the relevant dependencies using `pip install -r requirements.txt`

-Note: if you want to save the current dependencies list you have in your .venv in `requirements.txt` you can just write `pip freeze > requirements.txt` into the terminal

-### For windows

-- Clone this repository
-- `cd` to the _tech-testing_ folder
-- Create a .venv folder using `python3 -m venv .venv`
-- Activate the .venv using `. .venv/Scripts/activate`
-- `cd` into the folder of interest within _tech-testing_
-- In order to run the files in that folder, import the relevant dependencies using `pip install -r requirements.txt`

-Note: if you want to save the current dependencies list you have in your .venv in `requirements.txt` you can just write `pip freeze > requirements.txt` into the command prompt